 This full-color, 126-page book includes all of this and more:

 • Step-by-step directions–from tap to table–how to make your own maple syrup. • A list of 8 important questions to ask if you’re considering tapping trees for syrup. • An irresistible 30-page chapter of amazing recipes that all use all-natural maple syrup. • Directions on how to substitute maple syrup for refined sugar in any recipe. • Complete directions for making maple sugar. • A chapter full of 22 varieties of trees that are great for tapping. • Complete directions for making maple cream. • Complete directions for making lilac syrup. • Descriptions of the difference between refined sugar and maple sweeteners. • Description of Reverse Osmosis, to help you decide if its right for your backyard syrup operation. • Fascinating facts about maple trees. • Simple-to-follow directions for making an alternative “syrup” in the spring, with lilac blooms. • A glimpse into life on a small New England farm and a family trying to live life a little more simply.

 So you see, if you want to tap trees, this book should be your go-to resource.
 If you don’t tap trees and make your own maple syrup, you can still enjoy every yummy recipe in this book, learn how to make an alternative kind of syrup using lilac blooms, glean some insight into ways to simplify your family’s life just a little, and even make your own maple sugar and maple cream, using purchased maple syrup. (affiliate link)

 I have some sweet gifts for you.
 Really.

-While Sweet Maple won’t be available until late November, 2017, you can get started on your journey toward healthier, more natural eating today, with the numerous resources in my Resource Library, free to download and enjoy.
+Whether you plan on owning Sweet Maple or not, you can get started on your journey toward healthier, more natural eating today, with the numerous resources in my Resource Library, free to download and enjoy.

 If you’d like any of these resources, just scroll to the end of this page and sign up!